per1234/esparto/README.md

 # The Web User Interface

-All of the images that follow are collected together into a hand PDF "cheat sheet" tehy are deisgned to fir exactly onto a sheet of A4 should you wish to print them
+All of the images that follow are collected together into a handy PDF "cheat sheet".
+Each page is designed to fit exactly onto a sheet of A4 should you wish to print any of them

 * [Low-res (faster download) 1MB:](../master/assets/webUI%20cheat%20sheet%20sml.pdf)
 * [High-res (better quality) 4MB:](../master/assets/webUI%20cheat%20sheet.pdf)